Jonathan Milner issues Open Letter to shareholders of Abcam plc

 Urges all ADS shareholders to vote 'FOR' all of Milner's proposals on the BLUE proxy card by 10am EST on 6 July 2023 ahead of the Extraordinary General Meeting on 12 July 2023

-CAMBRIDGE, England, 21 June 2023 - Jonathan Milner, the founder and one of the largest investors in Abcam plc ("Abcam" or the "Company") (NYSE: ABCM) with ownership of 6.3% of the Company, has today issued an open letter to the Company's shareholders in response to assertions made by Abcam in its statement on 20 June 2023.
-Jonathan Milner outlines the Company's lack of focus and his plan to restore the Company's financials, accountability, and executional discipline.
+CAMBRIDGE, England, 23 June 2023 - Jonathan Milner, the founder and one of the largest investors in Abcam plc ("Abcam" or the "Company") (NYSE: ABCM) with ownership of 6.3% of the Company, has today issued an open letter to the Company's shareholders in response to the Company's recent disclosures about strategic interest and false claims that Jonathan Milner would be hostile to strategic opportunities.

-As a reminder the deadline for ADS shareholders to record your proxy vote is 10am EST on 6 July 2023.
+As a reminder -ADS shareholders can direct the voting of their shares now, andthe deadline for ADS shareholders to provide instructions to intermediaries and record your proxy vote is 10am (New York Time) on 6 July 2023.

 The full text of the letter follows: